-This circuit is for diverting exccess power when the battries are at 28V from solar panels into heating domestic hot water cylinders or just wasting the power if the water is already hot.
-This will improve the charging of the batteries by providing a more constant charging voltage, on bright days.
-The circuit will be powered from a 240V DC supply this will be rectified from a small inverter that is used to power the lights in the house using my Soft Start Circuit, the maximum power is likly to be less than 500W and will be fused accordingly.
+This circuit is designed to divert exccess power when the battries are at 28V from solar panels into heating domestic hot water cylinders or just wasting the power if the water is already hot.
+This will improve the charging of the batteries by providing a more constant charging voltage on bright days.
+The circuit will be powered from a 240V DC supply this will be rectified from a small inverter that is used to power the lights in the house using my Soft Start Circuit, the maximum power is likely to be less than 500W and will be fused accordingly.

 This circuit uses an Arduino to measure the battery voltage, when the voltage exceeds a predefined limit(28V for 24V batteries) it increases the duty cycle of one of its PWM outputs.
 The more that the battries go over 28V the higher the duty cycle of the PWM, if the voltage falls below 28V the duty cycle is reduced.
 The PWM signal is then used to control a HGTP7N60A4 IGBT, the IGBT is used to switch high voltage DC prower provided by the Soft Start Circuit.
 The low voltage(5V, 12V, & 24V) control circuits are isolated from the high voltage power circuits using Opto Isolators, the power for controling the IGBT comes from the 24V circuit via an isolated DC-DC converter.

 There are three IGBTs each of these powers a differet circuit and each is connected to a different PWM pin on the Arduino, this allows load to be diverted to different circuits depending on where the load is required.

 This circuit uses my High Voltage PWM circuit as the basis for its design, it has 3 high voltage high current outputs.
 The first output will divert current to a 3KW heater in a hot water tank, the second output will be used to heat water for a hot water tap, and the third will simply waste the power to an electric heater.